EyimofeP/weather-temperature-prediction/README.md

 ___

 ### Model Performance
-I used Root Mean Squared Error cause the data had some outliers and it was preferred
+I used Root Mean Squared Error cause it was preferred

 The model performed well with the following with the following metrics
 * For Linear Regression